Heavy rain and mountain snow across the northwestern U.S. this weekend

 ONE-THIRD OF THE COMBINED WIND WAVE AND SWELL HEIGHT.

-Thursday: Variable winds 5 kt or less.
-Mostly sunny.
+- Overnight Variable winds 5 kt or less.
+Rain.
 Seas around 2 ft.

-Sunday: Variable winds 5 kt or less.
-Rain and snow likely.
+- Tuesday Variable winds 5 kt or less.
+Rain showers likely before noon, then rain and snow showers likely.
 Seas around 2 ft.

-Sunday Night: NNE wind around 10 kt.
-A chance of rain and snow showers.
+- Wednesday ENE wind 5 to 10 kt.
+A chance of showers.
 Seas around 2 ft.